HCL-TECH-SOFTWARE/digital-experience/docs/trouble/cw_create_addnode.md

 |Skip the step|If you successfully completed the step before, then skip this step.|
 |Clean up step|None required|

-# Manual Step: Install portal binary files on the server where you plan to add a node to your cluster {#AppropriateActionsForIfYouMustRunAC .task}
+# Manual Step: Install portal binary files on the server where you plan to add a node to your cluster

 Manual step errors occur outside the context of the wizard.